sontungexpt/witch-line/docs/COOKBOOK.md

   | `nil`    | The component will not rely on timer-based updates (default value).            |

   **Description**: The time in milliseconds to debounce updates for the component.
 If set to `true`, it will use a default debounce time of 1000 milliseconds.
 If not provided, the component will not rely on timer-based updates.

+  **Combine with reference**: This field can be combine with ref.timing field.
+The component will be triggered update if on time or the reference component on time.

   **Example**: